reforia/reforia.github.io/_posts/unreal/engine/2024-12-27-bpvm-bytecode-IV.md

 layout: post
 title: "Road to the Root.
 From Blueprint to Bytecode - IV"
 description:
-  "There's only last challenge left before we can finally see the bytecode, and that is to compile the functions.
+    "There's only one last challenge left before we can finally see the bytecode, and that is to compile the functions.
 In this post, we will go through this very step."
 date: 2024-12-27 21:45 +0800
 categories: [Unreal, Engine]
 published: false